Stone-Red-Code/DesktopMagic/src/DesktopMagicPluginAPI/DesktopMagicPluginAPI.md

 ##### Summary

-Gets the color of the main application.
+Gets the current color of the main application.

 <a name='P-DesktopMagicPluginAPI-IPluginData-Font'></a>
 ### Font `property`

 ##### Summary

-Gets the font of the main application.
+Gets the current font of the main application.

 <a name='P-DesktopMagicPluginAPI-IPluginData-PluginName'></a>
 ### PluginName `property`